Last Updated on September 11, 2023 by Karl Thompson

-Office for National Statistics: Domestic Abuse in England and Wales (to year ending March 2017) – This ONS summary of CSEW and Police Recorded Crime data focuses on extent of domestic abuse, broken down over time, by gender, age and different types : the ‘headline stats’ are below:
+Office for National Statistics: Domestic Abuse in England and Wales (to year ending March 2022) – This ONS report is a summary of data from the Crime Survey of England and Wales and Police Recorded Crime (CSEW) data.
+It focuses on extent of domestic abuse, broken down over time, by gender, age and different types.

 Official statistics on Domestic Abuse

-- an estimated 2.4 million adults aged 16 to 74 years experienced domestic abuse in the last year
+- An estimated 2.4 million adults aged 16 years and over experienced domestic abuse in year ending March 2022.

 - Only 43% of CSEW reported Domestic Abuse cases go on to be recorded officially as a crime.